 What would happen

-If those seeming to be efficient and on top all the time suddenly ground to a halt.
+If those seeming to be efficient and on top, all the time suddenly ground to a halt.
 Would the company close down?
-Would the world stop revolving?
+Would the world stop revolve?

 No! everything would continue.

 Why do we think that ‘I am the only one that can do my job.’

 I, too, used to think like this.
 However, I have not investigated the reason why.
 There is no need to keep digging into the past when we want more freedom to do the things that bring us joy.

 Is it workaholicism?
 I was a workaholic and believed that two things would happen if I didn’t work.

 Let me share!

 There would be no food on the table for my children and husband.
 I would lose my home was the worst-case scenario.
 I believed that I was the only person capable of doing all the roles in my workplace.